 The biggest difference though?
 The Arris combo modem does not have a USB port.
 Yes, you may see one on it, but it does not have functionality.
 It is likely for a service port if you have to return it and they need to upgrade the firmware or something.
 The Netgear C7000 combo does have a USB 2.0 port.
 Why does this even matter?
 The USB port allows you to plug in an external hard drive and create a network attached storage so that you may back up your files from any computer in the house and even put your downloaded movies onto it for your smart devices to access them and stream.
 It’s really ideal for anyone not living in a cave.
 And of course, this means you can hook your printer up to the router and put it in whatever room your modem and router is in.
 This saves you space at your office desk.

 |C7000 vs SBG7580:||Netgear||Arris|

 |Sources: ARRIS | Netgear|

 For most people the combo modem will be the best option.
 A combo modem is both the modem and router in one piece of equipment.
-Because the devices are consolidated, you have a lot less wires and complication to deal with.
+Because the devices are consolidated, you have a lot fewer wires and complication to deal with.
 It is wireless AC1900 so it is great for a 2-3 bedroom apartment to normal 2 story house.

 Cons: The reasons I would not go with this combo modem router is because I prefer two devices.
-Sure the router modem all in one is a single device with less wires to manage, but I prefer two separate devices so if one fails, you only have to replace one.
+Sure the router modem all in one is a single device with fewer wires to manage, but I prefer two separate devices so if one fails, you only have to replace one.
 Bottom line?
-Great coverage, still good for non power users who just want the easiest option for a normal sized living situation.
+Great coverage, still good for non-power users who just want the easiest option for a normal sized living situation.
 This makes it the best combo modem for cable subscribers with services from ISP’s such as Time Warner, COX, Spectrum, TWC, etc.